Stick with what works or keep trying to fix what's broken?

 17. Patrick Bailey, C, North Carolina State University

-Mayo has the White Sox selecting Bailey with the No. 11 pick, which would make Bailey the second catcher they've drafted with a top-11 draft choice in the last five years.
-They took Zack Collins out of the University of Miami with the No. 10 pick in 2016.
 Bailey is expected to be the first catcher off the board, and his offensive numbers from college are pretty excellent: a career .322/.429/.602 slash line in 84 games with the Wolfpack.
 His 13 homers as a freshman two years ago set a school record.
-But unlike Collins, who received rave reviews for his bat coming out of college, Bailey's strength is his defense, with MLB Pipeline saying "he's more athletic and moves better than most catchers."
-Again, baseball teams aren't often thinking about a big league need when making a draft selection, so if this is how things play out, don't worry that the White Sox just signed Yasmani Grandal to a four-year contract.
+But Bailey's strength is his defense, with MLB Pipeline saying "he's more athletic and moves better than most catchers."
+Mayo has the White Sox selecting Bailey with the No. 11 pick.

 18. Garrett Crochet, LHP, University of Tennessee